szklenskij/ember-ghost-netlify-casper-template/content/bossfight.md

 tags:
   - projects
 ---
 A terminal-based game/project from Freshman year.
+I have just found it again in the depths of my computer's directories, but unfortunately it is currently broken for some reason.
+I would very much like to get it working again and to be able to share it.

 <div id="terminal"></div>
       <script>